Evidence for CBTi and Sleepstation

 CBTi is effective and long-lasting

-There is a large body of evidence, based on over 100 randomised controlled trials (RCTs), for CBTi being an effective and long-lasting treatment for 50%–70% of patients.
-CBT takes longer than drugs to produce sleep improvements but these improvements are sustained over time.
-Use of CBTi has been demonstrated to improve most outcomes compared with inactive controls.
+There is a large body of evidence, from more than 200 randomised controlled trials (RCTs), for CBTi being an effective and long-lasting treatment for 50%–70% of patients.
+These findings relate to CBTi as a therapeutic approach, not to any specific programme.

 The efficacy of Cognitive Behavioural Therapy for insomnia delivered in person has been robustly researched and supported among individuals across all age ranges.
 CBTi has also been found to be effective for more complex insomnia with comorbid medical and psychiatric conditions.